SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The default behavior in a pipe is for the writing and reading ends of a pipe is to exhibit blocking behavior.
 When in a pipeline, the write file descriptor is connected to the stdout of the first process and the read file descriptor is connected to the stdin of the second process.

+When the second process reads from the buffer created by a pipe, this is called draining the pipe.

 ######## liquid (semantically appropriate)

 Liquid also features filters prominently to transform values, and also uses the pipe | as a separator.